18F/unit-testing-node/_pages/components/config.md

 ---
-permalink: /components/config/
-parent: Designing and testing the components
 title: Config class
 ---
 The first object we'll develop is the `Config` class.
 You can find it in the